MickyHCorbett/MorfLess/README.md

 The initial version will deal with public links only.

+The website runs as a STATIC website with JS enhancements and an API search capability.
+MorfLess is not a web server application.
+It creates static content through the use of templates.

 # Basic Architecture
 MorfLess is structured in two parts:
 - The core elements featuring S3 buckets and an AWS Step Function - parsing html, updating json files and JavaScript constants